World of Goo: Reception

 Both Wii and Windows versions of World of Goo received critical acclaim, holding an aggregate score from Metacritic of 94/100 and 90/100 respectively.
 Eurogamer called World of Goo "Physics' latest, purest, and most brilliant gift."
 IGN said of the Wii version "World of Goo is an amazing WiiWare game that you simply must buy for this is exactly the type of software that needs both recognition and support", finding only minor fault with the camera controls and lack of a level editor.
 1UP.com called World of Goo "one of just a handful of truly excellent original games for the Wii".
 Nintendo World Report criticized the "slow start" of the game, but otherwise praised it as "easily the best WiiWare game to date and, perhaps, one of the best this generation."
 Resolution Magazine referred to it as "an instant classic", awarding it 90%.
 Official Nintendo Magazine awarded the Wii version a score of 95%, claiming it to be "Virtually flawless".
 The magazine also ranked it as the 83rd best game available on Nintendo platforms.
 The staff called it the best WiiWare game "by a long shot."

 World of Goo has won many awards.
-At the 2008 Independent Games Festival, World of Goo won the Seumas McNally Grand Prize, Design Innovation Award, and Technical Excellence.
-As a result, 2D Boy found publishers that previously had rejected them approaching them to publish the title.
+At the 2008 Independent Games Festival, World of Goo won the Design Innovation Award and the Technical Excellence award, and it was also nominated for the Seumas McNally Grand Prize.
+As a result, 2D Boy found publishers that had previously rejected them approaching them to publish the title.
 It won Best Independent Game from the Spike TV Video Game Awards show, and won six Wii-specific awards and one for the PC, including Best Puzzle Game, Best Artistic Design, Best WiiWare Game, Best New IP, Most Innovative Design, and Game of the Year from IGN.
 GameSpot awarded it as the Best Game No One Played.
 The Academy of Interactive Arts & Sciences awarded World of Goo with "Outstanding Achievement in Game Design" (along with a nomination for "Casual Game of the Year") at the 12th Annual Interactive Achievement Awards.
 It was featured in Eurogamers top 50 games of 2008 in the tenth slot.
 Peter Moore, the head of EA Sports, in a rant about FIFA 09 being missing from Eurogamers list, commented that he was surprised World of Goo was included up so high in the list, despite not having played it.
 2D Boy responded by saying they were honored that World of Goo had this much mainstream awareness, and that it derives sick pleasure from the "industry big-wig's indignant, self-righteous incredulity".
 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.